 • 1952 ~ "Paint Your Wagon" closed at Shubert Theater New York City after 289 performances

-• 1980 ~ Billy Joel earned his first gold record with It’s Still Rock and Roll to Me,
+• 1980 ~ Billy Joel, pianist, singer-songwriter, and composer, earned his first gold record with It’s Still Rock and Roll to Me,

 which reached the top of the Billboard pop music chart.
 He would score additional

 million-sellers with Just the Way You Are, My Life, Uptown Girl (for girlfriend

 and later, wife and supermodel Christie Brinkley) and We Didn’t Start the Fire.

 Joel reached the top only one other time, with Tell Her About It in 1983.

 • 2000 ~ H. LeBaron Taylor, a Sony executive who pioneered the mass marketing of music